 Athletes can be scheduled for a maximum of 6 tiebreaks sets of singles and 4 sets of doubles in one day.
-However, athletes can be scheduled for a maximum of 9 tiebreak sets of singles, if not competing in doubles on that day.
-Tournaments should make every effort to limit the number of singles sets to 6 tiebreaks sets of singles in one day wherever possible - and still get the tournament completed.
+However, Athletes can be scheduled for a maximum of 9 tiebreak sets of singles, if not competing in doubles on that day.

+Tournaments however should make every effort to limit the number of singles sets to 6 tiebreak sets in a day where still possible to get the tournament complete.

-Note #1: Match tiebreaks are not included in the sets tally.
+Note #1: Match tiebreaks are not included in the sets tally

-Note #2: This playing condition is predicated on athletes being entered into only one singles and one doubles event, but includes Main Draw and Consolation singles.
+Note #2: This playing condition is predicated on athletes being entered into only one singles and one doubles event, but includes Main Draw and Consolation singles

-Note #3: This is not applicable when the Extreme Heat Policy is in force in which case athletes should be scheduled for fewer matches (which may include matches being removed from a previously advertised daily schedule) or for matches with shortened formats.
-Refer Australian Extreme Weather Policy Document.
+Note #3: This is not applicable when the Extreme Heat Policy is in force in which case Athletes should be scheduled for fewer matches (which may include matches being removed from a previously advertised daily schedule) or for matches with shortened formats.
+Refer Australian Extreme Weather Policy in Appendix 6.

-Note #4: Referees should ensure athletes are receiving adequate rest between matches particularly when more extreme weather conditions prevail, and where 9 possible sets are being required to be played.
+Note #4: Referees should ensure athletes are receiving adequate rest between matches particularly when more extreme weather conditions prevail and where 9 possible sets are being required to be played.

-Note #5: Athletes who enter in more than two events may be required to play more sets in a day.
+Note #5: Athletes who enter in more than two events may be required to play more sets in a day

-Note #6: In all instances athletes may elect (in consultation with the Referee) to play more than the maximum number of sets aforementioned on any particular day but should never be forced to do so by the event or Referee.
+Note #6: In all instances athletes may elect (in consultation with the Referee) to play more than the maximum number of sets aforementioned on any particular day but should never be forced to do so by the event or Referee

-Note#7: Tournaments should make every effort to evenly spread a player's match load over the entire duration of an event.
+Note#7: Tournaments should make every effort to evenly spread an athlete's match load over the entire duration of an event.